petermsouzajr/qa-shadow-report/README.md

 };
 ```

-To incorporate a Test Target into your [framework] report, it's essential, and highly recommended, to integrate the Target Type into your [framework] file structure.
+To incorporate a test Tpye into your [framework] report, it's essential, and highly recommended, to integrate the test Type into your [framework] file structure.
 This practice enhances organizational clarity within your team.
 For instance, in this example, 'api' is added after the e2e directory:

-`[framework]/api/1-getting-started/todo.cy.js`
+`[framework]/e2e/api/1-getting-started/todo.cy.js`

 Similarly, you can structure your files for other types, such as UI or Performance: